sstone72389/game-tracker-back-end/README.md

 [Link to ERD](http://res.cloudinary.com/dfu4pwocw/image/upload/v1497533892/image1-1_hs2aqo.jpg)

 Approach taken when building: Testing was very important.
 First I generated a scaffold of 'posts'.
-The next step test via CURL scripts to ensure functionality.
+At that point modifying the controller and models applicably were next.
+After that, I tested via CURL scripts to ensure functionality.
 Once this was completed I was able to move to the front end and create proper client interactions to access the database.

 API routes: